-A trustee may also be removed from office by the Master of the High Court under the following circumstances:
+A trustee may also be removed from office by the Master of the High Court under the following circumstances (in terms of section 20 of the Trust Property Control Act, as amended):

-- If he is convicted of any offence involving dishonesty or is sentenced without option of a fine. - If he failed to give security/additional security within two months of the Master of the High Court's request. - If his estate is sequestrated/liquidated, or placed under judicial management. - If he is declared mentally ill/incapable of managing his own affairs, or if he is by virtue of the Mental Health Act, (no. 18 of 1973), detained as a patient in an institution or as a President's patient. - If he fails to perform satisfactorily any duty imposed upon him by or under the Trust Property Control Act, or to comply with any lawful request of the Master of the High Court. - If he fails to perform satisfactorily any duty required by law or by the Master of the High Court. - A breach of trust by the trustee. - If it is decided by Court that removal is in the best interests of the trust and its beneficiaries.
+- If the person becomes disqualified to be authorised as a trustee in terms of section 6(1A). - If the trustee failed to give security/additional security within two months of the Master of the High Court's request. - If the trustee's estate is sequestrated/liquidated, or placed under judicial management. - If the trustee is declared mentally ill/incapable of managing their own affairs, or if the trustee is by virtue of the Mental Health Care Act, (no. 17 of 2002), detained as a patient in an institution or as a President's patient. - If the trustee fails to perform satisfactorily any duty imposed upon the trustee by or under this Act, or to comply with the requirements of this Act, or any lawful request of the Master of the High Court.